hotosm/underpass/doc/changefile.md

 There are two types of state files, one for changesets and the other for change files.
 The changeset one is the simplest, only containing the last_run timestamp and a changeset sequence number.
-An example changeset state file is:
+The first state file starts *2016-09-07 10:45*.
+An example changeset state file
+is:

 	\---
 	last_run: 2020-10-08 16:41:01.863533000 +00:00